srjsoftware/ASVS/4.0/en/0x11-V2-Authentication.md

 | o | Recommended, but not required |
 | ✓ | Required |

-## V2.1 Password Security Requirements
+## V2.1 Requerimentos de Segurança de Senhas

 Passwords, called "Memorized Secrets" by NIST 800-63, include passwords, PINs, unlock patterns, pick the correct kitten or another image element, and passphrases.
 They are generally considered "something you know", and often used as single-factor authenticators.
 There are significant challenges to the continued use of single-factor authentication, including billions of valid usernames and passwords disclosed on the Internet, default or weak passwords, rainbow tables and ordered dictionaries of the most common passwords.